 Please find below some key information to help you support your child in their impending assessments.

-Your child will undertake coordinated assessments in all subjects in their second Assessment Window from Monday 26th April – Friday 14th May.
-The results of these assessments, together with the teacher assessed grade, and an outline of areas for improvement or development, will be reported home the w/c Monday 24th May.
+Your child will sit formal assessments in all subjects in their first Assessment Window from Monday 15th November – Friday 3rd December.
+The results of these assessments, together with the teacher assessed grade, and an outline of how your child can improve, will be reported home the w/c Monday 13th December.

 Please find below an overview of revision for each subject.
 Please encourage your child to complete any revision tasks set by their class teacher on Show My Homework.
 Your child should also use their Knowledge Organisers to revise; these be found here: https://rainford.org.uk/ks3-knowledge-organisers/

 |Subject||Topics to revise|

 |Art – Seed Pods Project/ Mexican Day of the Dead Project- Knowledge Organiser DT- Students should revise using the relevant Knowledge Organiser from their current unit and review the materials, techniques and processes involved in their design and practical work.
 RM: Picture frame; Food: Herby meatballs, Sweet and sour, Focaccia, Chelsea buns, Calzone, Spring Rolls; Graphics: Photo holder; Textiles: Bag.|